When Men Get Rheumatoid Arthritis

 Stick with Your Treatment

-For his arthritis, Ellis takes an NSAID, as well as methotrexate, a DMARD that Louie calls the “mainstay” of arthritis treatment.
+For his arthritis, Ellis takes an NSAID, as well as methotrexate, a DMARD that Louie calls the “mainstay” of his arthritis treatment.
 Taking the drugs, which Ellis says has not caused any noticeable side effects, has eased his pain and stiffness considerably.
 The balls of his feet no longer trouble him, and he is now able to go running again each weekend.

 The drugs, says Louie, can be extremely helpful, and men and women do equally well when taking them.
 But men, he says, are less likely than women to stick with their prescribed treatment.
 “Once they are being treated and start to feel better, they often say, ‘I’ll see if I can take less of the medication,’” Louie says.